zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 ### Spring Cloud Kubernetes

 - [Spring Cloud Kubernetes](https://spring.io/projects/spring-cloud-kubernetes) provides implementations of well known Spring Cloud interfaces allowing developers to build and run Spring Cloud applications on Kubernetes.
-	- this is not a requirement but it helps simplify spring boot integration with Kubernetes.
+	- This is not a requirement but it helps simplify spring boot integration with Kubernetes.
 - In this practice, Kubernetes will handle the infrastructure and scaling, while Spring Cloud (or equivalent tools) will take care of application-level concerns.
-	- i.e We can integrate Spring cloud config to work with Config Maps and secrets
+	- I.e We can integrate Spring cloud config to work with Config Maps and secrets